sinar.htm

 P, C, SINAR cameras and components

-8X20 Sinar P camera complete, A GLENNVIEW product with 8X10 Sinar P heavy duty standard bearer, front standard, 18" rail, rail clamp, with new 36" bellows, horizontal format only, you'll have to turn the camera on it's side to do a vertical (this is actually quite possible--by simply rotating the camera on it's rail), made of black lacquered lightweight Mahogany, Mint-, with one rebuilt vintage filmholder that doesn't leak light (up to 10 new filmholders available).
+8X20 Sinar P camera complete, A GLENNVIEW product with 8X10 Sinar P P/C/F Special Standard bearer as listed above, front standard, 12" and 18" rails, rail clamp, with new 36" bellows, horizontal format only, you'll have to turn the camera on it's side to do a vertical (this is actually quite possible--by simply rotating the camera on it's rail), made of black lacquered lightweight Mahogany.
 There is a bellows tab that keeps the bellows from sagging.
-Complete with custom focusing cloth which is held onto the perimeter of the rear carrier frame by Velcro. $6700.
+Complete with custom focusing cloth which is held onto the perimeter of the rear carrier frame by Velcro. $OLD.
+I can make another for you.
+I am presenly in the process of building a 4X10 Sinar Norma camera.
+4X10 is proportional to 8X20 and may be enlarged on an 8X10 enlarger.
+I will be adding this to my web page when completed and tested.

 12X20 format change kit for Sinar P, with new 36" bellows, horizontal format only, you'll have to turn the camera on it's side to do a vertical, made of black lacquered hard maple with a Deardorff mahogany ground glass frame, weighs only 9# 11 ounces, for use with 8X10 Sinar P heavy duty standard bearer (standard bearer available separately).
 I built this for a customer who previously had me build an 11X14 format change kit.
 A spacer for the front standard (as illustrated with the 11X14 format change kit above) is included in the $4000 price.
 I did not make a spacer for this customer because he will be using his 11X14 front standard.
 It can be used without a spacer for the front standard by tilting the front and rear standards as I did to test the coverage of the ~300mm ~F8 lens you see on the camera.
 I used the Deardorff ground glass frame because I had it on hand and saw no need to duplicate it.
 The cost of a 12X20 format change kit without the spacer for the front standard is $3500.
 This is not in stock.
 It was made on commission and promptly shipped out.
 I will make one for you upon demand.
 Note the use of a velvet bed for the filmholder.
 It is too much to expect the camera and filmholder interface in such a large camera to be light tight without a velvet filmholder bed.
 Sinar and Linhof use velvet filmholder beds in 4X5 cameras.
 Only the inexperienced would not use a velvet filmholder bed in a 12X20 camera.
 This particular camera was made to accept F&S type filmholders.
 Actually, the customer will be using new Lotus filmholders made to match F&S filmholder specifications.
 The buyer of this 12X20 format change kit said, "The camera looks fantastic and exceeded my expectation.
 Thank you very much."